nathan-smeal/cs7641/lessons/ml_p1_lesson_09_bayesian_learning.md

 $$h_{ML} = argmax_h \sum_i -(d_i - h(x_i))^2 = argmin_h \sum_i (d_i - h(x_i))^2$$

 This is the **sum of squared error**.... derived from the gaussian noise model and the maximum likelihood assumption.
-This means **sum of squared error** has its background theoretical support.
+This means **sum of squared error** as a measure of how hypothesis fits the data has its background theoretical support.

 But this also means that whenever you use sum of squared error, you are assuming the deterministic function $f(x_i)$ the i.i.d.
 Gaussian noise $e_i$ in the data.